The short answer is that audiences express demand for TV series irrespective of commercially negotiated rights.

 Example 2: Global Measurement of CBS' Star Trek: Discovery

 Here is one final example: Star Trek: Discovery.
-This title was first released on CBS' All Access platform, which is the original network - Netflix as at March 2018 holds the international rights in markets outside of US.
+This title was first released on CBS' All Access platform, which is the original network.
+Netflix as of March 2018 held the international rights in markets outside of US.
 In all markets, therefore, we attribute the local country demand for this show against the local demand for "CBS All Access", as this was the original network where the show first aired.

 To summarize: Irrespective of which party holds a current domestic license for a brand, we always aggregate our data against the platform on which the title was first released; brand licensing deals do not impact on our measurement of the popularity of digital originals.